smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Data-Cleaning/Data-Cleaning.md

 Survey](https://www.census.gov/acs/www/data/data-tables-and-tools/data-profiles/2017/),
 which we used at a **ZCTA-level** geographic grouping.
 Additionally, this analysis used the 2010 population numbers at the **block** level to filter out low-population blocks.
-This analysis did not use demographic information at the **NSA** level, because the data did not exist in a readily available format with reasonable error margins.
+This portion of the analysis did not use demographic information at the **NSA** level, because the data did not exist in a readily available format with reasonable error margins.

 ### Execute load-in and cleaning